The Myths of Education:

 When children are happy and having fun, they are in a prime position to learn.
 Emotion is the gatekeeper to learning.
 Making learning fun ensures increased interest in a topic and the information becomes more memorable.

-We all love theme parks and theme restaurants.
+We all love theme parks and themed restaurants.
 Why not themed learning?
 What are your children interested in?
-Most if not all your learning experiences can be influenced by the theme.
+Most, if not all, learning experiences can be influenced by the theme.
 When new information is juxtaposed with things they already love -- such as a favorite topic, a theme park or popular computer game -- their interest is heightened.